 - Grants

 - Concessional/soft loans

 - Seed capital

 - Subsidies

 - Provision of credit guarantees

 - Other financial incentives

-2.8 Design and develop financial analysis software tool to be used for project analysis and training project development.
+2.3 Design and develop financial analysis software tool to be used for project analysis and training

+A general financial analysis software will be developed and used as a tool in analyzing the profitability of cogeneration projects during the pre-feasibility study and feasibility study stages of project development.
 Depending on the necessity and complexity of the project, this software may be customized on a case-to case basis.
 The software will also be used in the training of local personnel identified to be relevant in the development, investment and financing of projects.
+Furthermore, it is expected that this software will be designed so that it will be appropriate for the financial modelling of bankable projects that will be submitted to the financing institutions for funding.